Please read these Terms and Conditions carefully, they form an important part of the contract for the World Challenge Programme.

 3.2.2. cost of the Challenger’s own prescribed medical requirements and personal equipment, clothing, personal spending money, additional insurance for personal belongings and personal spending money.

 3.3.
-All Programmes are tailored to the School Leader’s requirements and as such prices may vary.
+All Programmes are tailored and as such prices may vary.
 We will notify the Customer prior to the submittal of the application of the Price.
-All prices are accurate at the date of booking by the School Leader, but we reserve the right to change any of those prices at any time during the Programme.
+All prices are accurate at the date of booking by the Customer, but we reserve the right to change any of those prices at any time during the Programme.

 3.5.
 Should the Customer decide to cancel for this reason, the Customer must exercise their right to do so within 14 days from the issue date printed on the final invoice.
 If any change in our costs would cause a reduction in the price of the Programme, we will not make refunds of amounts less than 2% of the price of the Programme, which excludes insurance premiums, Net Cost Charges and any amendment charges, but we will refund in full amounts exceeding such 2%, after deducting an administration charge of £2.00 per person.
 However, please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the price of travel due to contractual and other protections in place.